1/16" Split Point drill bit

 Features

-• Pilot Point tip for clean, accurate holes
+• Pilot point tip for faster, more accurate starts

-• Tapered web enhances durability and reduces breakage
+• Tapered web for increased durability and reduced breakage

-• Size markings above the shank to prevent wear
+• Size markings located above the shank to resist wear

 Specifications